danfuzz/samizdat/doc/samizdat-0.md

 *Note:* The equivalence requires at least one argument, even though the function is happy to operate given zero arguments.

-Technically, this function could be defined in-language as the following, but for practical reasons (e.g. and in particular, expected ordering of human operations during the course of bootstrapping an implementation), it makes sense to keep this defined as an
+*Note:* Technically, this function could be defined in-language as the following, but for practical reasons (e.g. and in particular, expected ordering of human operations during the course of bootstrapping an implementation), it makes sense to keep this defined as an